Pat Buchanan, conservative writer and former presidential candidate

 reporters (Broder died March 9, 2011)

-Rick Berke, editor of Politico, formerly of The New York Times
+Rick Berke, a long-time former reporter and editor of The New York Times

 Eleanor Clift,Newsweek, and Dan Balz, The Washington Post

 Ann Compton, ABC News (retired) and

 Hon.
 Bob Dole, former U.S. Senate Majority Leader